Paddling on the Delaware River

 Port Jervis Watershed Park Mountain Bike Ride

-Cut through "virgin forest," the Port Jervis Watershed Park’s hiking and biking
+Cut through "virgin forest," the Port Jervis Watershed Park’s hiking and biking trails offer a great

-trails offer a great combination of single-track, cross-country, and excellent downhill riding.
-These very
+combination of single-track, cross-country, and excellent downhill riding.
+These very scenic trails offer

-old-growth tree areas.
-There are over 30 miles of trail built into the encompassing 1,868 acres in Port Jervis
+There are over 30 miles of trail built into the encompassing 1,868 acres in Port Jervis and an adjoining 370

-and an adjoining 370 acres in neighboring Deer Park for hikers, bikers, and walkers, but not for motorists of
+acres in neighboring Deer Park for hikers, bikers, and walkers, but not for motorists of any kind.
+“It’s

-any kind.
-“It’s strictly a motor-free environment,”
+strictly a motor-free environment,”

-is welcome to adjust as needed.
-Rentals are available from Action Bikes
+welcome to adjust as needed.
+Rentals are available from Action Bikes and Outdoor Shop.
+You are welcome to bring

-and Outdoor shop You are welcome to bring your own mountain bike in your own vehicle.
+your own mountain bike in your own vehicle.

 Bushkill Falls Hike

-The “Niagara of Pennsylvania” Bushkill Falls is among the Keystone State’s most famous scenic attractions.
-This
+The “Niagara of Pennsylvania,” Bushkill Falls is among Keystone State’s most

-unique series of eight waterfalls, nestled deep in the wooded Pocono Mountains, is accessible through an
+famous scenic attractions.
+This unique series of eight waterfalls, nestled deep in the wooded Pocono Mountains,

-excellent network of hiking trails, walkways, steps, and bridges, which afford fabulous views of the falls and
+is accessible through an excellent network of hiking trails, walkways, steps, and bridges, which afford fabulous

-the surrounding forest.
-The drop of the Main Falls is approximately 100 feet.
-From the top of the first falls to
+views of the falls and the surrounding forest.
+The drop of the Main Falls is approximately one hundred feet.
+The

-there are plenty of places to marvel at the rock formations and plant life.
-Rhododendrons, hemlocks, wild
+to the beautiful views of the falls, there are plenty of places to marvel at the rock formations and plant life.

-your typical nature walk; it’s a sightseeing adventure!
+wonders to enjoy.
+It is not your typical nature walk-- it is a sightseeing adventure!

 - Please wear sturdy walking/hiking shoes that have good traction for slippery/ mossy rocky areas.